 However, there is a severe shortage of skilled professionals, resulting in a demand-supply mismatch.
 Along with the skill gap, there are other additional challenges with drone manufacturing, the use of new-age technology, and drone skill training that must be addressed in order for the sunrise industry to expand further in the future.

-To address the queries related to the drone sector to know more about the advancements in drone technologies, and learn more about the vast skilling opportunities the sector promises, we caught up with Mr Vipul Singh, CEO- Co-Founder, Aarav Unmanned Systems (AUS).
+To address the queries related to the drone sector to know more about the advancements in drone technologies, and learn more about the vast skilling opportunities the sector promises, we caught up with Mr Vipul Singh, CEO- Co-Founder, AEREO (Formerly known as Aarav Unmanned Systems or AUS).
 Below are a few excerpts from our conversation.

 Here are a few excerpts from our conversation, you can watch the full video on our YouTube channel.